RockefellerArchiveCenter/project_electron/transfer/bagit-specification.md

 *   **Repeatability:** No
 *   **Examples:**
     *   "Annual reports discussing the accomplishments and major strategic initiatives of the Ford Foundation."
+    *   "Board reports from all Russell Sage Foundation board meetings."

 ### Title